nadiaalshamsini/medichain-g5-t6-lab-trk/docs/SRS.md

 ​.Automated Time Tracking: Start timers automatically upon entry into a new stage.
 ​.Alert Generation: Issue notifications if a sample exceeds the predefined time limit for a specific stage.
 ​.Record Locking: Permanently lock the sample data after the final review to ensure audit trail security.
+​.Inter-Module Communication: Fetch material availability data and payment status from external modules to validate workflow transitions.
 ​What the system WILL NOT do:
-​.Financial Transactions: The system will not handle payments or pricing, as this is the responsibility of the Revenue & Billing (REV-BIL) module.
+​​.Financial Transactions: The system will only verify payment status from the Billing module but will not process payments or generate invoices.
 ​.External Referrals: This module does not manage the transfer of samples to external labs; that is handled by the External Referrals (REF-TRK) module.
-​.Chemical Inventory: The system will not track the levels of chemical reagents or stock, which is managed by the Inventory Validation (INV-VAL) module.
+​​.Chemical Inventory: The system will query the Inventory module for material availability but will not manage stock levels or reagent procurement.
 ​.Clinical Diagnosis: The system does not provide automated medical diagnoses; it only tracks the process of reaching those results.
 ### 1.3 Definitions, Acronyms, and Abbreviations
 * **Instruction:** Provide a table defining all technical terms, acronyms, or domain-specific language (e.g., medical terms, API, ERP) used in this document so all teams share a common understanding.